Sandwall/tetrisfml/README.md

 The game plays in an "Arcade-style" system based on levels, with increasing difficulty.
 As the levels go on, the time between the player's blocks' falling (time between game ticks) decreases until it hits a cap.
 From there it's a battle of stamina.

-The game is capped to 60fps.
+The game is capped to 60fps through SFML functions.

 ## Compilation
 CMake is the build system generator.
 Make sure you have a minimum of CMake 3.20 in order to compile.